Gecrz/DGMD-S-14-Final-Project/README.md

 ##### Data Ingestion

 Download the dataset (BreaKHis_v1.tar.gz) using the requests library.
 The dataset contains histopathological images of breast tissue.
 The downloaded dataset is then extracted to obtain 400x PNG image files.
+Link to the dataset: https://web.inf.ufpr.br/vri/databases/breast-cancer-histopathological-database-breakhis/

 ##### Data Preparation and Visualization